 It would be unfair to make policies (with far reaching effects relying on single research study.
 In Caster Semenya case the World Medical Association9 has lamented on IAAF on relying on a single research study and South African Medical Association10 has criticised IAAF on relying on flawed research evidence.
-But IAAF insists it has relied on fifteen years of scientific research evidence and thus it could convince CAS to upheld its regulations11.
+But IAAF insists it has relied on fifteen years of scientific research evidence and thus it could convince CAS to upheld its regulations12.

-Should journals retract published studies when they find it to be faulty in design, analysis, conclusions drawn, extrapolated results / effects?

-Research should be done with scientific rigour, evidence-based practice and following medical ethics.
-Everyday there is new scientific evidence being detected and good journals always retract their publications immediately after new scientific evidence is found contrary to what was earlier published15.
-In IAAF regulations it specifies it would relook and take fresh stand on availability of new scientific evidence2 on the cases of DSDs.

 Are researchers being gender insensitive or discriminative?

 The allegation by Caster Semenya is that IAAF’s stand is biased and discriminatory and the regulations are framed just keeping her in mind and to disqualify her and the entire research evidence presented by IAAF is discriminative2.
 Is IAAF being gender insensitive or discriminative.
 But the Regulations clarify to maintain privacy, confidentiality and seeking informed consent, choice of athletics ombudsman2 for the athlete and also claim its research evidence is based on fifteen years of multiple research studies published in standard journals.
-There are now journals insisting the researchers to comply with gender norms in their research16, 17.
-There are enough gender toolkits for researchers to comply with gender norms to avoid being gender insensitive or gender discriminatory18.
+There are now journals insisting the researchers to comply with gender norms in their research, 17,18.
+There are enough gender toolkits for researchers to comply with gender norms to avoid being gender insensitive or gender discriminatory19.

 If administering banned drugs to enhance performance in sports is doping then what should we call administering drugs to decrease performance in sports?
 That too when administering such drugs is forced on athletes, with their autonomy compromised, and are forced for treatment being caught between to choose career at one end and ensuring their rights are not violated.

 If administering banned drugs to enhance performance in sports is doping then what should we call administering drugs to decrease performance in sports?
 Is it fair?
 That too when administering such drugs is forced on athletes, with their autonomy compromised, and are forced for treatment being caught between to choose career at one end and ensuring their rights are not violated.
 Should we administer anti testosterone drugs in a non-pathological condition.
-Are the effects of naturally available testosterone along with long term effects of malignancy to be thought of in forcing / convincing the DSD individual to consume anti- testosterone drugs.
-How do we justify the harmful effects of infertility, mood changes, cardiovascular diseases of anti-testosterone drugs?
+Are the effects of naturally available testosterone along with long term effects of malignancy to be thought of before forcing in / convincing the DSD individual to consume anti- testosterone drugs.
+How do we justify the harmful effects of anti-testosterone drugs like infertility, mood changes, cardiovascular diseases?

 Is too much of Science interfering in sports?

 Yes, today there is lot of Science involved in Sports.
 Whether it is training, performance, preventing injuries, recovering from injuries.
 The IAAF has a separate Health and Science division in advising on all aspects of training, performance, prevention of injuries, advocacy on promotion of health.
+Even players practising fasting (for example Roza by muslim players in holy month of Ramazan) are also given advice on diet type and quantity to be consumed, fluid management, fitness and exercises based on Science.

 Doping has brought in much science to detect, prevent this menace from giving undue/illegal advantage to dopers.
-Other area is of DSDs and sex identification and another of age estimation.
+We have scientific ways to detect the usage of banned drugs and substances from various body fluids.
+Other areas are of Age estimation / DSDs and sex identification – which are based on various scientific issues/evidence.
 But proper scientific evidence which is peer reviewed, acceptable and evidence based is the need of the hour to convince all stakeholders.

 Are not today’s sports played with sportsmanship?
 Should we not play sports with Fairness?